Krnsand/pp4-restaurants/README.md

 #### Edit page

 On this page the user can edit their reservations.
 The fields that can be edited are, time, date, number of guests and the comment.
-If the user wants to change the restaurant they will have to delete the reservation make a new one instead.
+If the user wants to change the restaurant, they will have to delete the reservation and make a new one instead.

 ![edit page](static/assets/img/README-img/update.png)